Uruk: Uruk into Late Antiquity

 Although it had been a thriving city in Early Dynastic Sumer, especially Early Dynastic II, Uruk was ultimately annexed by the Akkadian Empire and went into decline.
-Later, in the Neo-Sumerian period, Uruk enjoyed revival as a major economic and cultural center under the sovereignty of Ur.
+Later, in the Neo-Sumerian period, Uruk enjoyed a revival as a major economic and cultural center under the sovereignty of Ur.
 The Eanna District was restored as part of an ambitious building program, which included a new temple for Inanna.
 This temple included a ziggurat, the 'House of the Universe' (Cuneiform: E₂.SAR.A) to the northeast of the Uruk period Eanna ruins.

 Following the collapse of Ur (c.
 2000 BC), Uruk went into a steep decline until about 850 BC when the Neo-Assyrian Empire annexed it as a provincial capital.
 Under the Neo-Assyrians and Neo-Babylonians, Uruk regained much of its former glory.
-By 250 BC, a new temple complex the 'Head Temple' (Akkadian: Bīt Reš) was added to northeast of the Uruk period Anu district.
+By 250 BC, a new temple complex, the 'Head Temple' (Akkadian: Bīt Reš), was added northeast of the Uruk-period Anu district.
 The Bīt Reš along with the Esagila was one of the two main centers of Neo-Babylonian astronomy.
 All of the temples and canals were restored again under Nabopolassar.
 During this era, Uruk was divided into five main districts: the Adad Temple, Royal Orchard, Ištar Gate, Lugalirra Temple, and Šamaš Gate districts.

 Uruk, known as Orcha (Ὄρχα) to the Greeks, continued to thrive under the Seleucid Empire.
 During this period, Uruk was a city of 300 hectares and perhaps 40,000 inhabitants.
 In 200 BC, the 'Great Sanctuary' (Cuneiform: E₂.IRI₁₂.GAL, Sumerian: eš-gal) of Ishtar was added between the Anu and Eanna districts.
 The ziggurat of the temple of Anu, which was rebuilt in this period, was the largest ever built in Mesopotamia.
 When the Seleucids lost Mesopotamia to the Parthians in 141 BC, Uruk continued in use.
 The decline of Uruk after the Parthians may have been in part caused by a shift in the Euphrates River.
 By 300 AD, Uruk was mostly abandoned, but a group of Mandaeans settled there, based on some finds of Mandaic incantation bowls, and by c.
 700 AD it was completely abandoned.